vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

   kubernetes-release  Kubernetes release operations         kubernetes  v0.28.0  installed
 ```

+To learn more about the plugins from context, please check [context-scoped plugin installation](../full/context-scoped-plugins.md).

 ## Notes to users of previous versions of the Tanzu CLI

 The Tanzu CLI provided by this project is independently installable successor